Canon 1Ds Mark III vs Nikon D3400

 - More modern: Reflects 9 years of technical progress since the 1Ds Mark III launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D3400 emerges as the winner of the match-up (13 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3400 comes out slightly ahead of the 1Ds Mark III (13 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1Ds Mark III vs Nikon D3400